-We have put in place standard master supply agreements with vendors and implemented contract policies to manage contractual arrangements with vendors and customers.
-The policies provide the necessary empowerment framework for the CEOs, the Management Committee and the Board Committees to approve any deviations from the standard policies.
+We have put in place master supply agreements with vendors, master services agreements with customers, and implemented contract policies to manage contractual arrangements with our vendors and customers.
+The policies also set out the necessary risk empowerment framework and principles for the Management Committee, CEOs, and management to approve deviations from the standard terms.